ahadik/bluemix-code-fix/README.md

 Source code is found in the `/src` directory.
 Gulp is used to compile the source code into public facing code.

 ###Use
 This Chrome Plugin injects the proper styling into BlueMix documentation so that `code` blocks and `console` blocks show up as monospace fonts.Included in this repository is the Chrome Extension Package for the most recent build of the plugin.
-This is the `code_fix.crx` plugin located in the root directory.
+This is the `code_fixer.crx` plugin located in the root directory.

-You can install this packaged extension in Google Chrome by going to `Preferences > Extensions` in Chrome, and then dragging and dropping the `code_fix.crx` file onto the Extensions page.
+You can install this packaged extension in Google Chrome by going to `Preferences > Extensions` in Chrome, and then dragging and dropping the `code_fixer.crx` file onto the Extensions page.
 This will create a small icon in your URL bar that looks like a puzzle piece.
 The extension has permissions to operate on Bluemix only.
 It will run automatically.

 ###Modifying
 You may be interested in the source code.
 The source code can all be found in the `src/` directory.
 However, if you wish to run a modified version of the plugin on your own browser, some installation and configuration is requred.